AstraZeneca Share Price To Improve After Sales Boost?

 For a company that has been at the forefront of the fight against Covid-19, the AstraZeneca share price performance has been very underwhelming.

-Stocks have been trading at ten-month lows, currently sitting around 7,300p.
+The stock has been trading at 10-month lows, and is currently sitting around 7,300p.
 With it's full-year results showing a healthy rise in profits and sales, investors will hope to see some improvement in the AstraZeneca share price.

 AstraZeneca share price dented by vaccine pricing

-The underwhelming performance may have to do with the fact that AstraZeneca's joint venture with Oxford University is producing the vaccine at cost, along with tweaks to any possible variant, in a move that hasn’t been replicated to the same extent by its peers in the industry.
+The underwhelming performance may be due to the fact that AstraZeneca's joint venture with Oxford University is producing the vaccine at cost, along with tweaks to any possible variant, in a move that hasn’t been replicated to the same extent by its peers in the industry.

 In terms of PR, it probably seemed like a smart move at the time, however given the flak it has received over the slightly slower rollout to production of the vaccine in the European Union, they would probably be forgiven for thinking that no good deed goes unpunished.